We Do Scientific Research

 He provided the US Defense research industry with original solutions to system development and modeling problems, including application of higher mathematics, statistics, computer programming, information management, task scheduling, product development, and computer graphics.
 Clifford has extensive technical briefing and written communication experience.
 He has received the Department of Defense Best Presentation Award representative of his excellent communication skills.

 His Bachelor of Science Cum Laude degree was attained in the field of Surveying and Photogrammetry from the Civil Engineering Department at California State University at Fresno, California.
 His post-graduate studies were conducted at The Ohio State University and Washington University.
 He also possesses an Associate of Sciences degree and a Forest Engineering vocational degree from College of the Redwoods in Eureka, California.
 His education encompasses a wide variety of disciplines, including geodetic science, advanced mathematics, engineering, statistics, physical sciences, computer science and the life sciences.
-Clifford is currently also a part-time foreign exchange trader; his recent studies include that of financial markets, accounting, business, music and art.
+Clifford is a part-time foreign exchange trader and recent studies extend to that of financial markets, accounting, business, music and art.
 He is also a certified Bookkeeping Specialist.
-Clifford continues to further his education with a variety of materials, including continuous self-study, the Great Courses, Thinkwell scientific courses, and online courses at Duke University.
+Clifford continues to further his education with ongoing study that includes the Great Courses, Thinkwell scientific courses, and online courses at Duke University and Nanyang Technological University.
+Clifford is a General Class Amateur Radio Operator with callsign N0LKC.

 Carol was born in Washington, but lived most of her life in Montana until moving to Santa Fe, New Mexico with her husband, Clifford, in 1998.